rodages/Project-One-The-Pandemic-Game/README.md

 ```

-Powerups were supposed to be styled to represent actual items, but due to lack of time were just left as square boxes with different colours.
+Power-ups were supposed to be styled to represent actual items, but due to lack of time, they were just left as square boxes with different colours.

 ## <a name='difficulties-wins'>Difficulties and Wins</a>